Rural Municipality of Headingley: Water

 The Cartier Regional Water Co-op manages the water supply to the R.M. of Headingley, as well as several other nearby rural municipalities such as Cartier, Rosser, Macdonald.
 The Headingley Water Treatment Plant is one of two operated by the Co-op, the other being located in Cartier.
 Intake source water comes from the Assiniboine River via a pipe, from where it is then moved to a facility on the site of the Headingley Correctional Centre River Intake Building where debris and silt are removed.

-Recreation and local business
+Recreation

 Camp Manitou is a summer camp and year-round outdoor recreation facility located in Headingley.

 Headingley has two community centres: the older Phoenix Community Centre (153 Seekings Street), and the newer $1.8-million Headingley Community Centre (5353 Portage Avenue).
 Headingley also houses four small churches, including Headingley United Church and Holy Trinity Anglican Church.

-The Headingley Grand Trunk Trail is the abandoned rail line that runs through both the Rural Municipalities of Headingley and Cartier from the Perimeter Highway to Beaudry Park.
-The railway bed was originally built by the Grand Trunk Pacific Railway and was used from 1894-1972.
+The Headingley Grand Trunk Trail is the abandoned rail line that runs through both the Rural Municipalities of Headingley and Cartier from the Perimeter Highway to Beaudry Provincial Park.
+The railway bed was originally built by the Grand Trunk Pacific Railway and was used from 1894 to 1972.
 The municipality is also home to a heritage museum about the Canadian petroleum industry, called Jim's Vintage Garages Heritage Museum.

-Local businesses located in Headingley include T&T Seeds, Shelmerdine's Nurseries, Flying J, The Gates on Roblin, and Taillieu Construction.